Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

 --------------------------------------------------------------------
 #### C.i: Implement Region-Based Segmentation

-- **Method** : K-Means clustering followed by morphological operations.
-  - Steps:
+- **Otsu's Thresholding**:
     - Load images from MSFD.zip (face_crop).
-    - Apply K-Means (k=3) to cluster pixels.
+    - Use Open CV's inbuilt otsu-thresholding.
-    - Identify mask cluster and refine with binary closing and flood fill.
+    - Identify mask and refine with binary closing.
     - Generate binary mask.
+- **Region Growing with Flood Fill:**
+    - Seed point initialized at the center of the image.
+    - Flood fill applied with a tolerance to capture nearby pixels of similar intensity.
+    - Morphological closing applied to refine the segmentation result.

 #### C.ii: Visualize and Evaluate